-In staff's opinion, the establishment of a regulatory asset/liability in lieu of the implementation of its proposed \$499,997,000 base rate increase is responsive to the Commission's request that PEF do its best to minimize any potential impact on its ratepayers of increasing its base rates.
+In our opinion, the establishment of a regulatory asset/liability in lieu of the implementation of its proposed \$499,997,000 base rate increase is responsive to our request that

+PEF do its best to minimize any potential impact on its ratepayers of increasing its base rates.
 The ratepayers would receive the benefit of not having to bear the full impact of PEF's proposed base rate increase, subject to refund, during January and February, 2010.
 The Company would benefit from the future recovery/refund of the base rate increase/decrease to which it is ultimately entitled during that period.
-Therefore, staff recommends that PEF should be authorized to establish a regulatory asset or liability in lieu of implementing the proposed \$499,997,000 base rate increase, effective January 1, 2010.
-The regulatory asset/liability should be collected or refunded through a rate adjustment on customer bills for the remainder of 2010 after new permanent base rates have been implemented.
-Any remaining balance in the regulatory asset/liability should be included in the capacity cost recovery clause8 true-up balance for 2010.
-In addition, PEF should not be authorized to accrue any interest on the accumulated balance in the regulatory asset/liability.
+Therefore, we authorize PEF to establish a regulatory asset or liability in lieu of implementing the proposed \$499,997,000 base rate increase, effective January 1, 2010.
+The regulatory asset/liability shall be collected or refunded through a rate adjustment on customer bills for the remainder of 2010 after new permanent base rates have been implemented.
+Any remaining balance in the regulatory asset/liability shall be included in the capacity cost recovery clause5 true-up balance for 2010.
+In addition, PEF shall not accrue any interest on the accumulated balance in the regulatory asset/liability.